unclebob/rubyslim/README.md

 [SliM protocol](http://fitnesse.org/FitNesse.UserGuide.SliM.SlimProtocol).
 It allows you to write test fixtures in Ruby, and invoke them from a FitNesse test.

+This branch (1-8-7-stable) is to support Ruby 1.8.7.
+No new features will be added to this branch.
+If you haven't upgraded to at least Ruby 1.9.3, you should do so soon.
+The Ruby core team has dropped support for 1.8.7.

 Fixture names
 -------------